 - Talk to your audience, not over them, by avoiding industry jargon whenever possible.

 - Look for opportunities to crosslink with other pages on your site.

 - Work with a designer to develop appropriate images for your content, or find stock images.

 Add everything you’ve created so far to your architecture, including page names, page titles, and any URL redirects from your old site.
 If the content is complete, consider adding a call-to-action to each page of your sitemap as well.
 As you design website pages, this information will be built upon, theoretically passing the baton for the next step.
 Last but not least, Adam Stewart from Digital Bond suggests making sure every page on your site contains unique content.

 Design website SEO strategy.

-Search engine optimization is essential for any type of website.
+Search engine optimization is essential for any type of website, and Brogan Renshaw from Firewire Digital recommends you factor it in before your start your build.
 There is just too much online content for users to find your site without using a search engine of some sort, and SEO helps users discover it.

 When you think about how to design a website, you should also think about how users will find it.
 So, start the process by first outlining your SEO needs.
-Create keyword portfolios and do the necessary research to identify any gaps in content.
+Sacha Brant from branding agency Brand Scrubbers suggests creating keyword portfolios and do the necessary research to identify any gaps in content.
 Keyword portfolios can help you understand which terms your users rely on when searching for sites like yours.